usegalaxy-eu/website/_events/2020-01-20-GalaxyWS_scrna_FR.md

 hidefooter: true
 ---

-We are offering a Galaxy workshop on single cell data analysis.
+We are offering a Galaxy workshop on **single cell RNA-seq data analysis**.
 39 participants will be selected from all applicants.
 To apply for attendance, please sign in [here](https://forms.gle/uutHkdgsJUgKnHhf7).

 ## Venue